Statement on water safety measures on Loch Lomond.

 Information and advice on water safety:

-Information about how to enjoy water activities safely in Loch Lomond & The Trossachs National Park is available here.
+Information about how to enjoy water activities safely in Loch Lomond & The Trossachs National Park.

 If you are planning to swim on Loch Lomond, National Park Rangers will be happy to answer any questions you might have – contact the Duncan Mills Memorial Slipway in Balloch on 01389 722030.